PAINT WHAT'S REAL

 I often combine my painting process with trail running.
 More miles makes for more references.
 Visiting the trails as often as I do, I watch the change of light affect the colors of nature while running at different times of day.
 There’s nothing quite like experiencing a sunrise after the darkest hours before dawn, or racing the deep orange sunlight as it dances from tree to tree at dusk.
 Stars seem to shine brighter when I’ve been running with my friends all through the night.

 Lately, plein air painting has been my favorite way to connect with the subject and my community.
 During my long runs, I like to keep a mint tin in my backpack and pause for a quick study of the landscape.
 On race day I may be at the start line with you, or you may find me painting at the top of the steepest climb.
-Community is essential for creating.
-Each person, no matter what level of skill, can learn from one another.
-Painting and running both allow me to stretch my abilities and connect with others on a meaningful level as we celebrate learning, find new limits, and challenge one another.

 Talk to Me